-This week, instead of showing you a specific design, I thought I’d cover the basics of making your own nail decals, or nail stickers.
-You can easily do this with a sandwich bag, or any thick (but flexible) plastic you have lying around!
+This week, instead of showing you a specific design, I thought I’d cover the basics of making your own nail decals or nail stickers.
+You can easily learn these DIY nail stickers with a sandwich bag, or any thick (but flexible) plastic you have lying around!

 For the tutorial, I stuck to simple basics, but if you’re more adventurous you could try making DIY nail strips as well, or some fancier characters, as they utilize the same concept.
 Also, removing any design is a breeze since it’s all nail polish!

 Scroll on down to learn step-by-step how to create your own unique nail art decals: